klawson88/Baked-Goods/README.md

 		//A String representation of an expression that, when evaluated (read: sanitize if necessary)
 		//using an arbitrary data item, must return true for that item to be subject to the operation.
-		filter: "keyObj > 5 && valueObj.someProperty !== 'someValue'",	//"keyObj" and "valueObj" are keywords reserved in
+		filter: "keyObj > 5 && valueObj.someProperty !== 'someValue'",	//"keyObj" and "valueObj" are keywords reserved
-                                                                        //the evaluation environment to refer to the key
+		                                                                    //in the evaluation environment to refer to
-                                                                        //and value of a data item, respectively
+		                                                                    //the key and value of a data item,
+		                                                                    //respectively

 		//Array specifying the faclities the items of interest are located in (the strings in this
         //specific array denote all the storage types that conditional operations can be conducted on)